 – Fr.
 Walter Hannam, Vicar of St. Bartholomew’s

 The York Group has a 100-year history of devotion and service at the Cathedral.
 In addition to organizing educational opportunities, the group is pleased to support a variety of outreach efforts by giving financial support through various agencies to provide lodging, meals, clothing and counselling to people in need.
 These financial resources come from a generous bequest left by Anna M. Brock as well as from parishioners and friends.Read More

 Once a year the group holds a baby shower for needy young mothers through Moorelands Community Services.
 Members and friends, especially the very talented Happy Hands Knitting Group, donate handmade baby outfits, quilts, blankets and other necessities for newborns.

 Annual Christmas Food Drive

 Each year, volunteers coordinate a campaign to collect financial support and non-perishable food donations.
-In 2015 approximately $6,400 was raised and many cartons of food collected to support the food programs at St. Bart’s, Regent Park and All Saints, Sherbourne.
+Last Christmas, over $4000 and many cartons of food collected to support the food programs at St. Bart’s, Regent Park.

 The Primate’s World Relief & Development Fund: PWRDF and their activities, which include overseas projects, disaster relief, work with Canadian Aboriginal peoples and refugee sponsorship, is supported by the Cathedral community.
 The Rev’d Jesse Parker is the Diocese of Toronto representative to the PWRDF.